 General academic pediatric faculty members play key roles in both Saint Louis University and SSM Health Cardinal Glennon Children’s Hospital administration which directly impact patient care including the following:

 Our faculty members are recognized for their interest and expertise in the education of students at all levels, including prospective physician assistants, medical students, residents and community physicians.
 The division has won eight of the last eleven Golden Apple Awards by the graduating classes from the School of Medicine.

 Members of the division have also been awarded innumerable teaching awards by the residents in pediatrics, and have been cited as excellent teachers by several other disciplines.

-Teaching is provided at Danis Pediatrics, on the general ward services, in the well baby nursery at SSM Health St. Mary’s Medical Center, through formal and informal conferences for students and residents, and in specialty clinics staffed by general academic pediatrics faculty.
+Teaching is provided at Danis Pediatric Center, on the general ward services, in the well baby nursery at SSM Health St. Mary’s Hospital, through formal and informal conferences for students and residents, and in specialty clinics staffed by general academic pediatrics faculty.

-Mark Eddy, M.D., coordinates continuing medical education (CME) for community physicians.
-Jay Noffsinger, M.D., is the director of the medical student preceptorship in pediatrics and Heidi Sallee, M.D, serves as the program director for the pediatric residency at SSM Health Cardinal Glennon Children's Hospital.
+Heidi Sallee, M.D, serves as the program director for the pediatric residency at SSM Health Cardinal Glennon Children's Hospital.
+Marta King, M.D., serves as the associate director of medical student education.

 Our division members provide a wide variety of medical services to patients at SSM Health Cardinal Glennon Children’s Hospital.
 Danis Pediatric Center is the primary care practice of SLU's Department of Pediatrics, serving as the medical home for approximately 10,000 patients with 16,000 visits per year.